Lake Kariba in Zimbabwe

 Cruising Lake Kariba on a houseboat is one of Zimbabwe’s top experiences.
-Spending a few days on a boat is the perfect way to unwind and soak up the magic of this vast watery wilderness and its beautiful islands.
+Spending a few days on a houseboat safari is the perfect way to unwind and soak up the magic of this vast watery wilderness and its beautiful islands.

-Fishing for tigerfish and bream is another big attraction of the lake, and there’s an international tigerfishing tournament held here each October.
-Houseboats offer fishing trips, or you can book a specific fishing safari.
+Fishing for Tigerfish and Bream is another big lake attraction, and there’s an international tiger fishing tournament held here each October.
+Houseboat safaris offer fishing trips, or you can book a specific fishing safari.

-June to October is the best time to visit Lake Kariba for wildlife viewing, although be aware that September and October are extremely hot months.
+June to October is the best time to visit Lake Kariba for wildlife viewing, but be aware that September and October are scorching months.

 Don’t be tempted to swim in the lake, and be careful when fishing on the shoreline because of the threat of crocodiles.